-For over half a century, the Public Health/Preventive Medicine Residency Program has trained physicians in health promotion and disease prevention at the population level.
+For over half a century, the Public Health/Preventive Medicine Residency Program has provided comprehensive training for physicians interested in health promotion and disease prevention at the population level.
 This unique two-year learning opportunity combines field experience at one of the largest health departments in the United States with studies toward the Master of Public Health (MPH) degree.

 The program is fully accredited by the Accreditation Council on Graduate Medical Education (ACGME).
 Graduates of the residency program are eligible for Board Certification in Public Health and General Preventive Medicine by the American Board of Preventive Medicine.

 Our graduates have gone on to hold prestigious leadership positions in a variety of settings in government, academia and health care, including:

 In addition to the residency program, a fellowship is available to recent preventive medicine residents and early-career physicians.
 Residents and students can also apply to our elective in public health to work with NYC Health Department experts.
 Learn more about these fellowship and elective programs.

 During the two-year program, residents gain the epidemiologic, administrative and clinical skills needed to understand and prevent disease, disability and death in individuals and groups.
 Residents participate in applied public health projects while studying for an MPH degree.
 They develop expertise through practicum activities, weekly seminars and participation in extensive educational activities at the NYC Health Department and City University of New York (CUNY).

 Under the guidance of public health physicians and other senior staff members of the NYC Health Department, residents participate in several short-term projects in the first year.
 They learn how to: